 Christopher Gozum is an award-winning Filipino filmmaker from Bayambang, Pangasinan.
 He studied B.A.Film in the University of the Philippines and he is an alumnus of the 2006 Asian Film Academy (AFA) fellowship program in Busan, South Korea.
 He received the Palanca Awards for Literature for his two full-length plays in 2001 and 2002.

 Gozum’s films have won awards and received citations in the Philippines and abroad including the Cultural Center of the Philippines Award for Alternative Film and Video (2005), as well as the Best Short Film (2007), the Ishmael Bernal Award for Most Outstanding Young Filipino Filmmaker (2008), the Lino Brocka Grand Prize (2009) and the Best Director Award (2009), all in the Cinemanila International Film Festival.
 Recently, he was a recipient of the 2013 Ani ng Dangal Award for Cinema conferred by the National Commission for Culture and the Arts in the Philippines.

 Anacbanua (The Child of the Sun) which he produced and directed, is the first feature-length film in the Pangasinan language.
 The film received the Prix des Signes in the Cinema In Transgression section of the 10th International Festival Signes de Nuit in Paris.
 Anacbanua also received citations from Filipino film bloggers and film critics as one of the best Filipino films in 2009 and one of the 100 Philippine modern movie classics.
 His second feature-length Pangasinan film Lawas Kan Pinabli (Forever Loved) also received citations from Filipino film bloggers and film critics as one of the top ten Best Filipino Films of 2011.

 Recently, Gozum has completed a new feature-length experimental documentary film called Lawas Kan Pinabli (Forever Loved) between 2011 to 2012.
-He is also preparing for two independent film projects namely Calosa,1931, a feature-length experimental film, and Luyag ‘Da’ra’y Anino (A Kingdom of Shadows), a feature-length narrative film.
+He is also preparing for two Pangasinan feature film projects namely Delap (The Flood) and Luyag ‘Da’ra’y Anino (A Kingdom of Shadows).